Skip to content

 Meditation and the Brain

-Research shows that consistent meditation practice physically changes the brain: - Increased grey matter in the prefrontal cortex (decision-making, impulse control) - Reduced amygdala reactivity (the threat centre becomes less trigger-happy) - Strengthened connections between prefrontal cortex and amygdala (better top-down regulation) - Increased insula awareness (you notice the sensation without being consumed by it)
+Research outside misophonia specifically suggests that consistent meditation practice can change brain systems involved in attention and emotional regulation: - Increased grey matter in the prefrontal cortex (decision-making, impulse control) - Reduced amygdala reactivity (the threat centre becomes less trigger-happy) - Strengthened connections between prefrontal cortex and amygdala (better top-down regulation) - Increased insula awareness (you notice the sensation without being consumed by it)

 For misophonia, these changes translate to a wider gap between trigger and response.
 Not eliminating the trigger.
 Widening the space in which you choose what happens next.